wppolyglots/wptranslationday.org/README.md

 **Change the header?**

-Go to Appearance -> Customize -> Header Image and select your Header image.
-This image will be shown in the Front Page.
-If no Image is selected then the Countdown timer will take its place instead.
+Go to Appearance -> Customize -> Header Images and select your Header images for Landing Page ( Screen size / Mobile Size ) and Internal Pages ( Screen size / Mobile Size ).

 **Change the 'internal pages' header**